Jordan Lotomba

-Mvula Jordan Lotomba (born 29 September 1998) is a Swiss professional footballer who plays as a right-back for Ligue 1 club Nice and the Switzerland national team.
+Mvula Jordan Lotomba (born 29 September 1998) is a Swiss professional footballer who plays as a right-back for Eredivisie club Feyenoord and the Switzerland national team.

 Club career

 Lausanne-Sport

 Lotomba was trained in the Lausanne-Sport academy.
 He made his Swiss Super League debut on 24 July 2016 against Grasshopper Club Zürich.

 Young Boys

-Having joined Young Boys in the summer of 2017 he scored the goal that sealed victory against Dynamo Kyiv in the UEFA champions league.
+Having joined Young Boys in the summer of 2017, he scored a 90th-minute goal that sealed a 2–0 victory against Dynamo Kyiv in the Champions League third qualifying round, which qualified his club to the play-offs on away goals.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title for 32 years.
 During the 2019–20 season, Lotomba became a key member of the squad, making 35 appearances for the club as they won a third successive Super League title.

 Nice

-On 3 August 2020, Lotomba signed for Nice in a deal worth around €5 million.
+On 3 August 2020, Lotomba signed for Ligue 1 side Nice for €7 million.
+Later that year, on 23 December, he scored his first goal in a 2–2 draw against Lorient.
+On 19 May 2024, he scored his second Ligue 1 goal on the final matchday of the 2023–24 season in the stoppage time of a 2–2 away draw against Lille.

+Feyenoord

+On 2 September 2024, Lotomba joined Dutch club Feyenoord on a three-year contract.

 International career

 Lotomba made his Switzerland national team debut on 7 October 2020 in a friendly against Croatia.

 On 2 June 2021, he was included in the final 26-man squad for the rescheduled UEFA Euro 2020 tournament.